 How to Choose a Good Bottle of Wine?

-You find yourself faced with several bottles, unable to make a choice?
+Do you find yourself in front of several bottles, unable to make a choice?

-You are not alone in facing this situation, which affects 8 out of 10 French people.
+You are not alone in this situation, which affects 8 out of 10 French people.

-Every day we meet customers who confess their frustration: they bought a bottle at random for an important dinner, and the result did not live up to their expectations.
+Every day we meet customers who confess their frustration: they bought a random bottle for an important dinner, and the result did not live up to their expectations.

-Choosing a wine should not be a game of chance.
+Choosing a wine shouldn't be a game of chance.

-It's a skill that can be learned, and we're going to give you the tools to become autonomous in your decisions.
+It's a skill that can be learned, and we're going to give you the keys to becoming self-sufficient in your decisions.

-We're sharing with you the criteria we use every day in our wine cellar, to better advise those who come through our door 🙏
+We share with you the criteria we use every day in our cellar, to better advise those who come through our door 🙏

-You will discover how to decipher a label, recognize aromatic profiles, and above all, how to avoid costly pitfalls.
+You will discover how to decipher a label, recognize aromatic profiles, and most importantly, how to avoid costly pitfalls.

 Deciphering the Label: The 4 Key Pieces of Information on a Bottle